chazlarson/Media-Scripts/Plex/README.md

 `TOP_COUNT` is the number of actors to show in the list at the end.

 Every person in the cast list has a "known_for_department" attribute on TMDB.
-If you set `ACTORS_ONLY=True`, then people who don't have "Acting" in that field will be excluded.
+If you set `KNOWN_FOR_ONLY=True`, then people who don't have "Acting" in that field will be excluded.
 Turning this on may slightly distort results.
 For example, Harold Ramis is the second lead in "Stripes" and "Ghostbusters", but he is primarily known for "Directing" according to TMDB, so if you turn this flag on he doesn't get counted at all.

 `BUILD_COLLECTIONS` will make the script build some YAML to paste into your Plex-Meta-Manager config file to generate collections.